 Simple English definitions for legal terms

-Read a random definition: expense
+Read a random definition: bridge the gap

 An independent intervening cause is an event that occurs between the initial event and the end result, which alters the natural course of events that might have connected a wrongful act to an injury.
 It operates on a condition produced by an antecedent cause but in no way resulted from that cause.